moroboxai/moroboxai-game-sdk/README.md

 }
 ```

-**MoroboxAIGameSDK.AbstractGame** is a abstract class from the SDK providing multiple
+**MoroboxAIGameSDK.AbstractGame** is an abstract class from the SDK providing multiple
 functions required by MoroboxAI to run and manage the game lifecycle.
 The **boot**
 function is required and must be exported at the **end of the script**.
 This will
 be the entrypoint used by MoroboxAI to boot our game.